What People Are Saying

 Dr. Charles P. Conrad

-Dr. Conrad, founder and retired music director of the Indianapolis Wind Symphony (IWS), is an Indianapolis native and Carmel resident.
-He earned a Bachelor’s degree in Trumpet Performance from Indiana University, a Master’s degree in Conducting from Butler University, and a Doctorate in Conducting from Ball State University.
-Dr. Conrad has conducted ensembles across the United States and internationally, and he is a respected musicologist and author.
-He served as choir director at John Knox Presbyterian Church for twenty years and continues to teach trumpet privately.
+Dr. Charles P. Conrad, founder and retired music director of the Indianapolis Wind Symphony (IWS), is a native of Indianapolis and resides in Carmel, Indiana.
+He holds a Bachelor’s degree in Trumpet Performance from Indiana University, a Master’s degree in Conducting from Butler University, and a Doctorate in Conducting from Ball State University.

 Find out more about the IWS